mattmorgante/laravel-vegaroo/readme.md

 * ToDo:
 - Add 20 recipes
 - Meta tags & descriptions (make seo a dynamic partial)
 - Videos on stop animal cruelty
-- Minify CSS
 - Email validation on form
 - Resources with images on home page
 - More recipe links on single recipe page